Basal Body Temperature (BBT) Shift Calculator

 Enter your average post-ovulation temperature

-Provide the average basal body temperature recorded after ovulation, also in Fahrenheit.
+Provide the average basal body temperature recorded after the suspected ovulation date, also in Fahrenheit.
 This value will be compared to your pre-ovulation temperature.

 3. 3